sabrinaprc/Search-Engine-Updated/README.md

 # CS 121 Search Engine (Upgraded)
 ## Project Overview
-This project is the final milestone in the CS121 Search Engine assignment.
+This project was the final milestone in the CS121 Search Engine assignment.
 The goal was to build a fully functioning search engine that supports efficient and effective query retrieval.
 We focused on improving both ranking performance and runtime efficiency, implementing various strategies to optimize the engine's behavior under realistic conditions.
+I am working on implementing a full frontend interface using TypeScript and have added a database.

 ## The assignment builds upon earlier work by:
 - Incorporating test queries to evaluate performance